Sowmyashree-P/Mean-Stack-Contact-List-App/README.md

-Using this app you can add new contact list , search the list and also edit the cotact details.
+Using this app you can add new contact, search the list and also edit the contact details.

 This app is developed using MAEN STACK.